Bert McCracken: Career

+Prior to joining The Used, McCracken was the vocalist in a straight edge band called Cobra Kai, which he was kicked out of after beginning to smoke marijuana.

-In January 2001, when the band called Dumb Luck (which later became The Used, then consisting of Quinn, Jeph and Branden) were looking for a singer, Quinn remembered Bert and he was invited to try out.
-After being given music that the band had written without words, Bert wrote the lyrics to what would become "Maybe Memories" and returned the next day with a newly recorded version of the song.
+In January 2001, when the band called Dumb Luck (which later became The Used, then consisting of Quinn Allman, Jeph Howard, and Branden Steineckert) were looking for a singer, Allman remembered McCracken and he was invited to try out.
+After being given music that the band had written without words, McCracken wrote the lyrics to what would become "Maybe Memories" and returned the next day with a newly recorded version of the song.
 The band welcomed him immediately, and renamed themselves "Used".
 They were eventually discovered by John Feldmann and signed to Reprise Records; they became "The Used" when it was discovered that a Boston band had already trademarked the name "Used".
 On June 25, 2002, they released their self-titled debut album.
+It was certified Gold by the Recording Industry Association of America on July 21, 2003.
+Seventeen years after its debut, it was certified Platinum on September 28, 2019.

+On September 28, 2004, The Used released their second album, In Love and Death, under Reprise Records.
+Within the first week of its release, it sold 93,240 copies and charted at number six on the Billboard 200.
+By March 2005, the album was certified Gold by the RIAA.
+On February 28, 2019, it was certified Platinum; fifteen years after its debut.

+In 2017, Allman sued McCracken for touring, album, and merchandise proceeds that occurred before his dismissal from the band, as well as damages for late and irregular royalty payments due to him.
+The case was settled out of court in 2020.

+In early 2024, McCracken announced that he would be releasing a solo album under the name “robbietheused”.
+His debut single, "Just A Little Bit", was released on May 31, 2024.